kanisterio/kanister/docs/functions.rst

-   `includePath`, Yes, `string`, path of the data to be backed up `backupArtifactPrefix`, Yes, `string`, path to store the backup on the object store `encryptionKey`, No, `string`, encryption key to be used for backups
+   `includePath`, Yes, `string`, path of the data to be backed up `backupArtifactPrefix`, Yes, `string`, path to store the backup on the object store `encryptionKey`, No, `string`, encryption key to be used for backups `insecureTLS`, No, `bool`, enables insecure connection for data mover

 Outputs: